 - Other Drugs: Vaping devices can also be used for the delivery of other drugs, such as cannabis, meth, or kratom.
 A significant portion of young people who vape also use cannabis.
 For example, one study found that 35% of current e-cigarette users aged 12-14, 51.3% of those aged 15-17, and 54.6% of those aged 18-24 also reported vaping cannabis, according to the NIH.

 - Products: Most e-cigs are manufactured to look like pens, USB memory sticks or conventional cigarettes.
-Vapes can also be hidden in common products like hoodie strings or backpacks.
+Vapes can resemble purses or iPhone cases and also be hidden in common products like hoodie strings or backpacks.